-32. To be a qualified player for selection purposes, the player must play at least 50% of the boards (rounded down in the case of a fraction) in every stage of the event.
+- 40. To be a qualified pair for automatic selection purposes, the pair must play at least 50% of the boards (rounded down in the case of a fraction) in every stage of the event. - 41.
+An individual player failing to fulfil the playing requirements does not disqualify his teammates.